All news

 Nico D'Estais

 My name is Nico, I am 34 years old, and I am the skipper of the IMOCA Café Joyeux.
 I turned my life around four years ago to become a skipper: before that, I was a business strategy consultant in Paris.
-I started ocean racing in Mini, with two Mini-Transats, then sailed for four years in Class40.
-In 2025, I entered the IMOCA class.
+I started ocean racing in Mini, did two Mini-Transats, then sailed for four years in Class40.
+In 2025, I joined the IMOCA class.

 Vendée Globe :